fulcrologic/fulcro-inspect/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/com.fulcrologic/fulcro-inspect.svg)](https://clojars.org/com.fulcrologic/fulcro-inspect)

 NEW: Fulcro Inspect has been rebased upon fulcro-devtools-remote.
+NOTE: When you first install Inspect you need to open a new tab or restart chrome to make sure it is working.

+There is a known bug in the latest release for Chrome where you sometimes have to right-click on Inspect and reload frame (if you've reloaded the app on the page, it sometimes loses connection).

 As of Fulcro version 3.8.0-alpha2, you must use this as a library to use Fulcro Inspect in Chrome or via the 4.x releases of the Electron version.